carn181/riscv-lsp/README.md

 ## Guide
 The LSP assumes you have a `build` file in the workspace which has the command you use to build your workspace and see errors for.
-Please change `symbolsDir` in `symbols/symbols.go` to the absolute path of where `symbols/riscv-docs` is stored on your system.
+If you are not using the default documentation, please change `symbolsDir` in `symbols/symbols.go` to the absolute path of where `symbols/riscv-docs` is stored on your system.
-Will fix this by making a separate documentation package

 ## Todo
 - [x] Document Synchronization